How Do I Know If My Cat Has a Urinary Tract Infection?

 Hi.
 My name is Dr. Sean McPeck.
 I am the CEO and owner of Tier 1 Veterinary Medical Center.

-So a urinary tract infection, obviously, is a bacterial contamination moving from the external area up through the urethra.
+So, a urinary tract infection is a bacterial contamination moving from the external area up through the urethra.
 It can get into the bladder.
 It can even extend further up into the ureter and into the kidneys.

 Those are some of the major things that we see.

-So early detection and monitoring of your cat to avoid it getting farther up in the kidneys is is really, really key to helping keep good health for your cat.
+So early detection and monitoring of your cat to avoid it getting farther up in their kidneys is key to helping keep good health for your cat.

 And then a lot of times the therapy consists of some type of an antibiotic and some type of an anti-inflammatory and pain medication.

-There’s another part of urinary tract infections that is really good to rule out is whether or not we have the presence of stones or crystals, because a stone in the bladder can actually lead to a bladder infection.
+There’s another part of urinary tract infections that is good to rule out is whether we have the presence of stones or crystals, because a stone in the bladder can lead to a bladder infection.

 And with the constant inflammation irritation and going through the urinary tract, if there is a lot of sludge and a lot of crystals, we can get the manifestation of what we call FLUTD.
 F-L-U-T-D. Feline lower urinary tract disease.